 There have been numerous studies completed linking Lipitor to the development of Type 2 diabetes.
-While the chemical process can be difficult to understand, the biology is quite simply explained.
+While the chemical process can be difficult to understand, biology is quite simply explained.

 In our bodies, all of the food we eat is broken down into sugar, or glucose, which travels throughout our bloodstream.
 In people without diabetes, the pancreas releases insulin in response to food to effectively reduce blood sugar levels.
 It also allows glucose to enter the body’s cells, providing those cells with the energy needed for normal, day-to-day bodily functions such as walking, talking, and even critically thinking.
 People who have Type 2 diabetes, however, either do not produce enough insulin or cannot use the insulin they do produce.
-As a result of this abnormality, glucose is disallowed from entering the body’s cells, but instead builds up in the blood, causing extreme highs in a person’s blood sugar levels.
-These extreme high levels of sugar in the blood can result in life-threatening health problems, including organ damage, strokes, and heart attacks.
+As a result of this abnormality, glucose is disallowed from entering the body’s cells but instead builds up in the blood, causing extreme highs in a person’s blood sugar levels.
+These extremely high levels of sugar in the blood can result in life-threatening health problems, including organ damage, strokes, and heart attacks.

 Studies on Lipitor Highlight Diabetes Risk for Women, Statin Users

 In early 2012, the Food and Drug Administration released a statement on Lipitor and statin that you can view by clicking here.
-In the report, the FDA warns patients who were taking the drug that they may have an increased risk of developing high blood-sugar levels and possibly Type 2 diabetes.
+In the report, the FDA warns patients who were taking the drug that they may have an increased risk of developing high blood sugar levels and possibly Type 2 diabetes.
 The report also said that Pfizer would be changing its Lipitor labels to reflect the growing concerns of diabetes.
-In addition, it was recommended that physicians begin assessing their patients’ blood-sugar levels shortly after patients have begun taking Lipitor or any other statins.
+In addition, it was recommended that physicians begin assessing their patients’ blood sugar levels shortly after patients have begun taking Lipitor or any other statins.